yeeet0421/310_final/readme.txt

 ### Client Setup Usage

 The Resume Analyzer  client requires a configuration file to connect to the AWS services.
-A sample configuration file named `resumeapp-client-config.ini` should be created with the following format:
+A sample configuration file should be created with the following format:

 ```ini
 [client]